Minnesota Wildflowers

 Detailed Information

-[photo of leaves] Leaves near the base of the plant are up to 8 inches long and 5 inches across, deeply divided into 3 to 7 narrow lobes, on fairly long stems.
-Lobes may be further divided, or coarsely toothed.
-The leaves on the upper part of the plant are usually small, unlobed, stalkless, and few in number.
+[photo of leaves] Leaves near the base of the plant are up to 8 inches long and 5 inches wide, deeply divided into 3 to 7 narrow lobes that may be further divided, or are coarsely toothed.
+Lower leaves are long stalked, leaves becoming smaller with fewer lobes and shorter stalks as the ascend the stem, the uppermost leaves unlobed and stalkless.
 Leaves feel rough from short stiff hairs.
-The stem is ridged and hairy.
+Stems are unbranched except in the flowers, ridged, rough-hairy, and may create clumps or colonies from spreading rhizomes.

 Notes:

 I sometimes think that if you've seen one coneflower, you've seen them all, but each species is indeed unique.
-Gray-headed Coneflower is a much taller plant than Prairie Coneflower, blooms later, and has much larger leaves.
-Cut-leaf Coneflower is also a tall plant with lobed leaves, but it has a more bulbuous cone and the leaf lobes are broad.
+Gray-headed Coneflower is a much taller plant than the related Prairie Coneflower (Ratibida columnifera), blooms later, and has much larger leaves.
+Cut-leaf Coneflower (Rudbeckia laciniata) is also a tall plant with lobed leaves, but it has a more bulbuous cone, the leaf lobes are broader, seeds are not compressed, and has smooth stems.

 • Prairie Restorations - Bringing people together with the land